Life Insurance for Arthrotec users.

-That unlike many other prescription medications out there, Arthrotec is NOT a medication that will automatically cause an insurance underwriter to deny your life insurance application, it’s just going to make him or her want to ask you a few questions prior to moving forward with the underwriting process.
+That unlike many other prescription medications out there, Arthrotec is NOT a medication that will automatically cause an insurance underwriter to deny your life insurance application.
+It’s just going to make him or her want to ask you a few questions before moving forward with the underwriting process.

 Why do life insurance companies care if I’ve been prescribed Arthrotec?

-The main reason why life insurance companies “care” if an individual has been prescribed Arthrotec is because arthritis can become a debilitating disease for some individuals particularly for those suffering from rheumatoid arthritis.
+The main reason why most of the best life insurance companies are going to “care” if an individual has been prescribed Arthrotec is because arthritis can become a debilitating disease for some individuals, particularly for those who have rheumatoid arthritis.

-Like many other medications, Arthrotec can have some pretty dangerous side effects when combined with alcohol so it’s quite possible that an insurance underwriter will also want to make sure that any applicant that has been prescribed Arthrotec doesn’t also exhibit any “signs” that they may also be suffering from alcohol abuse.
+Like many other medications, Arthrotec can have some pretty dangerous side effects when combined with alcohol.
+Hence, it’s quite possible that an insurance underwriter will want to make sure that any applicant that has been prescribed Arthrotec isn’t also exhibiting any “signs” that they may also be suffering from alcohol abuse.

 This is why…

-Prior to making any kind of decision about your life insurance application, it’s quite possible that you may be asked some additional questions about your arthritis and also about your Arthrotec prescription.
+Before making any decision about your life insurance application, it’s quite possible that you may be asked some additional questions about your arthritis and also about your Arthrotec prescription.

 What kind of information will the insurance companies ask me or be interested in?

-Questions you’ll likely be asked by an insurance underwriter once they have determined that you have been prescribed Arthrotec may include questions such as?
+Questions an insurance underwriter will likely ask you once they have determined that you have been prescribed Arthrotec may include questions such as?